studytutorials/octotree_light/README.md

 for which licence applies.

 # Project structure
-supereight is made of three main different components:
+supereight is made of three main components:

 * `se_core`: the main header only template octree library
 * `se_denseslam`: the volumetric SLAM pipelines presented in [1], which can be compiled in a library and used in external projects.
-Notice that the pipeline API exposes the discrete octree map via a shared_ptr.
+Notice that the pipeline API exposes the discrete octree map via a shared pointer.
 As the map is a template class, it needs to be instantiated correctly.
-You do this by defining a `SE_VOXEL_IMPLEMENTATION` macro before including `DenseSLAMSystem.h`.
+You do this by defining a `SE_FIELD_TYPE` macro before including `DenseSLAMSystem.h`.
 The field type must be consistent with the library you are linking against.
-Have a look at se_denseslam and se_apps CMakeLists to see how it is done in our examples.
+Have a look at `se_denseslam` and `se_apps` CMakeLists to see how it is done in our examples.
-* `se_apps`: front-end applications which run the se-denseslam pipelines on given inputs or live camera.
+* `se_apps`: front-end applications which run the `se-denseslam` pipelines on given inputs or live camera.
 * `se_shared`: third party libraries and code required throughout supereight
-* `se_tools`: related tools and scripts (e.g. for converting datasets)
+* `se_tools`: related tools and scripts (e.g. for converting datasets and evaluating the pipeline)

 # Dependencies
 The following packages are required to build the `se-denseslam` library: